Build A T-14

 Next measure down 3" (or whatever distance you'd like your hinges to be at) from the top of the door.
 This line is the top of your hinge.
 Likewise, opposite for the bottom hinge.

-Note: I replace the screws that come with the hinge on the part of the hinge that fits the door with some 1" long sheet rock screws.
+Note: I replace the screws that come with the hinges with some 1" long sheet rock screws.
 I just don't feel that the original screws would have enough strength to hold the door if for some reason a wind were to suddenly take hold of it.
 However, the 1" long sheetrock screws have plenty of holding power.
 Notice the 'puncture' holes made by my ice pick!
-And if you feel that the other screws should be replaced, then have at it.
+If you feel that the original screws would do the trick, then have at it.
 It's your house...
-Just take note that they are long enough to break thru into the nest cavity.

 The finished look...